-Investment in Capital Assets - Is intended to reflect the portion of net assets which are associated with non-liquid, capital assets, which amounted to \$6,221 as of June 30, 2016.
+Investment in Capital Assets - Is intended to reflect the portion of net assets which are associated with non-liquid, capital assets, which amounted to \$3,460 as of June 30, 2019.

 Restricted Assets - are liquid assets (generated from revenues and bond proceeds appropriations), which have third-party (statutory enabling legislation or granting agency) limitation on their use, and which are legally enforceable as to their use.
-The Office had no restricted assets as of June 30, 2016.
+The Office had \$106,750 of restricted assets as of June 30, 2019 due to enabling legislation.

 Unrestricted Assets - represent unrestricted liquid assets.
-The remaining net position is reported as unrestricted net position as of June 30, 2016.
+The remaining net position is reported as unrestricted net position as of June 30, 2019.